kosctelecom/horus/doc/horus-agent.1.md

 -j, --snmp-jobs

 :   Specifies the snmp polling job capacity of this agent.
-Defaults to 1.
+Defaults to 1; when set to 0, snmp polling is disabled.

     --log